 That being said, how would you know if visitors weren’t engaging and interacting with your content?

 Sure, you may be using Google Analytics to evaluate if your calls-to-action are working or if your blog is being read, but is it really enough to analyze your call to action?

-Are you really getting the full picture of your visitors and how they really use your website from landing page to exit page?
+Are you really getting the full picture of your visitors and how they really use your website from to exit page?